10,000 listeners in 30 days. AI hosts, real guests.Read the field note

 For manual directories, you can update the status yourself.
 Expand the row, click I've Submitted This (or Edit Status if already submitted), and set the current state.
 You can also add the directory-assigned ID and listing URL for your records.

-When you click Publish on an episode (or when auto-publish to website does it for you after audio generation), the episode moves from draft to published.
-For synced shows, Mato can then run the distribution pipeline: it uploads audio to the CDN, creates or updates the episode in the RSS feed, and transitions the episode to distributed status.
+When you click Publish Episode on an episode, the header moves from Draft to a yellow Publishing state while Mato runs the distribution pipeline.
+The episode does not become public during this step.
+Mato uploads audio to the CDN, creates or updates the episode in the RSS feed, regenerates the feed, and then transitions the episode to Distributed status.

 If publish mode is set to Automatic, Mato starts that distribution work after generation finishes.
-If publish mode is Manual, use Publish to Mato from the episode detail page for any public episode that still has not been sent to the Mato feed.
+If publish mode is Manual, use Publish Episode from the episode detail page after you have reviewed the episode.

 Unpublishing an episode reverses the process.
 The episode moves back to draft status, and Mato removes it from the RSS feed.